mknudsen/mknudsen.github.io/_posts/2025-02-28-transcriptions-with-whisper-cpp.md

+---
+layout: post
+title: "Local audio transcriptions with whisper-cpp" --

-If you want to do audio transcriptions on your machine, here is a bunch of scripts that show how to do it.
+If you want to do audio transcriptions on your machine, here is a bunch of scripts that show how to do it with [whisper-cpp](https://github.com/ggerganov/whisper.cpp).

 I found the transcription results to be better than what youtube et al generate automatically.
 On my M1 MacBook Air the transcription is mostly faster than real time.